waywardgeek/infnoise/README.md

 can in no way reduce this unpredicability.
 What if Mallory attacks?
 In that case, at step 30, we have:

-    V30(30) = 2*(Vzener(29) + Vmallory(29)) + ... + 2^30*(Vzener(0) + Vmallory(0) mod
+    V1(30) = 2*(Vzener(29) + Vmallory(29)) + ... + 2^30*(Vzener(0) + Vmallory(0) mod
     Vsupply
-            = [2*Vzener(29) + 4Vzener(28) + ... + 2^30*Vzener(0)] +
+            = [2*Vzener(29) + 4*Vzener(28) + ... + 2^30*Vzener(0)] +
               [2*Vmallory(29) + 4Vmallory(28) + ... + 2^30*Vmallory(0)] mod Vsupply

-This is just the signal we had before without Mallory's influence, plus a predictable value injected by Mallory.
-Once again if Mallory does not know what the value of V30(30) would have been, he cannot control the result.
+This is just the signal we had before without Mallory's influence, plus a value injected by Mallory.
+Once again if Mallory does not know what the value of V1(30) would have been, he cannot control the result.
 He can only make it more random.

+The value of V1 actually acts as an entropy pool, collecting entropy from all signals that impact it's value.

 ### We Don't Need the Zener

-In reality, there are many sources of noise in every circuit, and some will not be correlated with others.
-Thermal noise at the fempto-volt level in the comparator is unlikely to be correlated with fempto-volt level noise in the amplifier.
-About 40 clocks later, these two noise sources will be on the same order of magnatude as Vsupply, and their entropy will combine to make the output even less predictable.

-It is exactly like what happened when Mallory tried to control the output.
-He made it more random instead!  *Every* source of entropy in the entire circuit contributes to the unpredictability of the output.
-The individual noise sources contribute a power-of-two sequence to the total, just like Mallory did.
+In reality, there are many sources of unpredictable noise in every circuit.
+There's large predictable and controlable noise, like power supply noise, and tiny 1/f noise in the multi-gigahertz range.
+Shot noise, thermal noise, EMI, cross-talk... you name it, no matter where we look, there's noise.
+Infinite noise multipliers amplify them all in parallel, and adds them together effectively in an entropy pool.
+Zener noise would be just one more source of noise in a symphony of noise sources.

+An INM will amplify *every* source of niose until it is larger than Vsupply.
+It adds them together and amplifies them in parallel.
+Every device in the signal path in the loop contributes, most of them in several ways.
+The board level version has literally hundreds of noise sources, any of which would be a fine noise source on its own.

+With N sources of noise, the output looks like:

+    V1(1) = Vnoise1(1) + Vnoise2(1) + Vnoise3(1) ...
+VoinseN(1)
+    ...
+    V1(30) = [2*Vnoise1(29) + 4*Vnoise1(28) + ... + 2^30*Vnoise1(0)] +
+             [2*Vnoise2(29) + 4*Vnoise2(28) + ... + 2^30*Vnoise2(0)] +
+             ...
+             [2*VnoiseN(29) + 4VnoiseN(28) + ... + 2^30*VnoiseN(0)] mod Vsupply

+Each individual noise sources contributes its own power-of-two sequence to the total.
+A fempto-volt noise source is just as powerful as a Vsupply/10 amplitude noise source.

+The mashing together of noise source data with unbounded modular multiplicationes leads to awesome entropy.

+### Non-Power-of-Two Multiplication

+The circuit shown in infnoise_fast multiplies by 1.82 every clock rather than 2.0.
+As stated above, this reduces the entropy per output bit to log(1.82)/log(2) = 0.86 bits of entropy per output bit.

+A reasonable model for thinking of the voltage V1 in a INM is as a binary floating point real number between 0 and Vsupply.
+The number runs into quantum effects at it's lowest bits, where things are really fuzzy.
+More solid digits are part of the entropy pool, collecting noise from every source, and shifting the data, one bit at a time, towards higher positions.
+If there are for example effectively 50 bits of precision that count as measurable state in the system, then there is a 50 bit entropy pool collecting noise.
+That's 2^50 different states the pool can be in.
+To determine which of those 2^50 states we are in, we can do multiplication by 1.8X, modulo Vsupply, over and over again.
+Each time we shift out a 0 or 1 let's us estimate the actual voltage we started with by

 ### Free As in Freedom